Unit 1.1 - Introduction

 - You can find the LSM303AGR data sheet here: https://www.st.com/resource/en/datasheet/lsm303agr.pdf.
 You can find the accelerometer device ID in the

-method to first write the device address, then write the register address, and then read its contents into a buffer.
+Twim::blocking_write_readmethod to first write the device address, then write the register address, and then read its contents into a buffer.
+(Note: You can search in your generated docs)

 Unit 8.2 - Portable Rust drivers